Void48/chatsen/README.md

 # Privacy Policy
 Chatsen does not collect any personal or identifying information whatsoever.
 There are no servers, services or backend running related to the project either.
-Since Chatsen interfaces with Twitch however, you are subject to their Privacy Policy available at https://www.twitch.tv/p/en/legal/privacy-notice/
+Since Chatsen uses the Twitch API, however, you are subject to their Privacy Policy available at https://www.twitch.tv/p/en/legal/privacy-notice/

 # Contact
 - Discord: https://discord.gg/chatsen